Film Photography From Bikepacking the Oregon Outback Trail

 Kodak Portra 400, Ektar 100

 A few months back I received an email reply from a friend in Oregon.
-No, he wouldn’t be visiting New York anytime soon.
-But, he and some pals were planning to ride the Oregon Outback Trail in mid June and I was invited—and Bend, Oregon-based Hydro Flask would make sure it went off without a hitch.
-Knowing nothing of the trail, i wavered for a bit, then agreed, without doing my research.
+He and some pals were planning to ride the Oregon Outback Trail, and I was invited.
+Knowing nothing of the trail, I wavered for a bit, then agreed, without doing my research.
 Weeks ahead of departure I was already in over my head.
-This would become a theme for the 6 day, 364 mile journey.
+This would become a theme for the six day, 364 mile journey to come.

 Turns out, Oregon has a lot to offer.
 We knew we’d see lots of elevation gain and loss, incredibly lush forests, high desert plains, stunning geological formations, volcanic landscapes, and a hundred different colors of soil.
 What we didn’t know was we’d encounter a rare weather pattern that would replace the expect upper 80s temps with low 40s and high 30s, and rain, and sleet, and wind, and wind, and more rain.
 As a result, a lot of Type II fun was had.